alecive/alecive.github.io/_posts/2018-10-09-Student-opportunities.md

    * Kinematics, Computer Vision, Robotics, Control, Machine Learning, Natural Language Processing (in no particular order)
    * Linux (all the robot code runs on Ubuntu)
    * ROS, the Robot Operating System
+ * You don't need to be an expert programmer if you have strong background in electrical engineering, mechanical engineering, aerospace engineering or industrial/product design.

 It is not necessary to have _all_ the skills I listed above, however, experience with at least one of the tools/techniques and willingness to learn others as needed will allow us to do some cool research!
 At the end of your project, you will have expertise in (in random order):